gataca-io/gataca.io/content/mdpages/cookie-policy.md

 You can find out the list of cookies used by the Site in the cookie configuration centre.

-GATACA’s first-party cookies are necessary cookies[\[PM8\]](#_msocom_8) .
+GATACA’s first-party cookies are necessary cookies.
 Their purpose is to allow users to browse through the Site and use the different options or services that exist on it, including those that GATACA uses to allow the management and operation of the Site and to enable its functions and services, such as, for example, controlling traffic and data communication, identifying the session, accessing restricted access areas, etc. These cookies are necessary for the Site to function.

 With regard to the following third-party cookies, GATACA is not responsible for the content and veracity of their privacy and/or cookie policies.
 We currently use the following Third Parties for third-party cookies: